 The secret sauce to making this work is to automate all the other painful, manual processes behind the scenes.
-A few of the processes that Openprise bots do (so we don’t have to) are:
+A few of the processes that Openprise bots do (so we don’t have to) include:

-- Keeping an eye on that G-Drive directory 24/7 waiting to automatically upload a new lead file.
+- Keeping an eye on that G-Drive directory 24/7 waiting to automatically upload a new lead file

 - Automatically cleaning and normalizing event leads—things like changing the State field values from “CA” to our standard in Marketo of “California.”
-This makes segmentation far, far easier.
+This makes segmentation far, far easier

-- Deriving missing fields like Job Function, Job Sub-Function, and Job Level, based on Job Title, for lead scoring and buyer persona identification.
+- Deriving missing fields like Job Function, Job Sub-Function, and Job Level, based on Job Title, for lead scoring and buyer persona identification

-- Matching leads to accounts for use with lead scoring, lead routing, and attribution.
+- Matching leads to accounts for use with lead scoring, lead routing, and attribution

-- Merging duplicate leads and contacts to make good scoring and attribution possible.
+- Merging duplicate leads and contacts to make good scoring and attribution possible

-- Enriching those leads with fields from a couple of data providers in our Data Marketplace, and normalizing those providers’ field values to our standards.
+- Enriching those leads with fields from a couple of data providers in our Data Marketplace, and normalizing those providers’ field values to our standards

-- Routing leads to AEs and ADRs based on opportunity and account ownership, not just geography).
+- Routing leads to AEs and ADRs based on opportunity and account ownership, not just geography

 Salespeople and sales ops teams love this capability because AEs and ADRs can get leads much faster.
-And they can now coordinate with the team onsite while prospects are still at the event!
+And they can coordinate with the team on-site while prospects are still at the event!
 Particularly hot leads can, for example, be invited to a dinner with the leadership team there.
-They can also be offered a gift for scheduling a demo onsite where the team can learn even more about a prospect’s issues and start to build a real, face-to-face relationship.
+They can also be offered a gift for scheduling a demo on-site where the team can learn even more about a prospect’s issues and start to build a real, face-to-face relationship.
 Not only does this boost conversion rates, but it can also shave weeks off a sales cycle.

 Marketing ops and demand gen people love the automation because it helps them maintain a clean database that makes segmentation easier.
-They also like that faster follow-up boosts campaign performance so they’re more likely to hit their MBOs.
-They also get more accurate attribution since AEs and ADRs onsite would often otherwise follow up with hot leads using a business card, rather than waiting days for a lead to get entered into the system, losing the true source of a lead.
+They also like that faster follow-up boosts campaign performance, so they’re more likely to hit their MBOs.
+They also get more accurate attribution since AEs and ADRs on-site would often otherwise follow up with hot leads using a business card, rather than waiting days for a lead to get entered into the system, losing the true source of an event lead.

 The next time you’re in a room with your CRO before a meeting, I’d suggest you mention you’ve been hearing about the value companies are seeing in delivering event leads to the field the same day an event takes place, and watch your CRO’s facial expressions.
 You’ll know what your next MBO should be.